funmusicplace/mirlo/README.md

 # Credits

-Logo created by Lluisa Iborra on [the Noun Project](https://thenounproject.com/icon/bird-818956/)
+Logo created by Lluisa Iborra on [the Noun Project](https://thenounproject.com/icon/bird-818956/).

+A lot of the code here was originally written for the [Resonate API](https://github.com/resonatecoop/api) and [UI](https://github.com/resonatecoop/beam/)